cloudmesh-community/hid-sp18-520/tutorial/puppet.md

 configurations related to different environments such as testing, staging and production.
-Configuration information is stored in central repository. r10k tool creates an environment on puppet master and then uses modules stored in repo to install and update the environment.
+Configuration information is stored in central repository. r10k tool creates an environment on puppet master and then uses modules stored in repo to install and update the environment[@hid-sp18-523-r10k].

 Install r10k tool